kevinsperrine/idiorm/README.markdown

 These limits are deliberate: these are by far the most commonly used criteria, and by avoiding support for very complex queries, the Idiorm codebase can remain small and simple.

-Some support for more complex conditions and queries is provided by the `where_raw` and `rawQuery` methods (see below).
+Some support for more complex conditions and queries is provided by the `whereRaw` and `rawQuery` methods (see below).
 If you find yourself regularly requiring more functionality than Idiorm can provide, it may be time to consider using a more full-featured ORM.

 ##### Equality: `where`, `whereEqual`, `whereNotEqual` #####